BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 </p>

 <p>
-That's how I felt in Hampton.
+That's how I felt living on Ocean Boulevard.
 More than a passing enjoyment, I felt somehow engulfed; enjoyably lost in the experience of the ocean.
 </p>